grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/07 Logs Tab.md

 ## Cloud Results: Logs Tab

-The Logs Tab allows you to view and filter log messages in the Cloud Results page.
+The Logs Tab allows you to view, filter and query log messages in the Cloud Results page.

 ![Cloud Logs Tab](./images/11-Cloud-Logs/cloud-logs-output-messages.png)